PROPOSALS FOR NEW LARGE AND LONG PROGRAMS SOLICITED FOR 2024

 - The extent to which the observations can be accommodated within routine Gemini operations and the extent to which the overall science program enables an efficient use of the observatory.

 Following the LPTAC process, the LPTAC sends their recommendations to Gemini Observatory.
 While most proposals recommended by the TAC are allocated time, additional operational and scheduling constraints can prevent high-ranking programs from being awarded time.
 Successful LLPs will have the equivalent of either Band 1 or band 2 status.
 In general, a LLP will have the same band status throughout the lifetime of the LLP.
-However, some programs may have their allocations moved between band during the life of the LLP due to operational and time allocation constraints.
+However, some programs may have their allocations moved between bands during the life of the LLP, due to operational and time allocation constraints.
 Programs are made aware of the expected band status when the initial allocation is awarded.
 These bands have the same meaning and expectations of completion as regular queue programs.
 Successful and unsuccessful LLP proposal PIs will receive LPTAC feedback and scoring information after the LPTAC and telescope scheduling process.

 LLPs can have allocations spanning more than a single semester and an expected amount of time allocated within a given semester.
 Each semester, during the ITAC process, LLPs expected allocations are required to be merged with regular queue programs, classical requests, limited-term partnerships, etc., in the telescope scheduling process.
 Some changes to semester allocations may result from this merge process.